 Can I withdraw money from my Amex savings account anytime?

 Yes, but only by bank transfer, since the account is online only.
 You link an outside checking account and move money by ACH transfer, which usually takes one to three business days.
+Each ACH transfer is capped at $25,000, with $50,000 allowed per rolling five-day period.
 There is no debit card or ATM access on the savings account itself.

-What APY does the American Express savings account pay?
+What APY does the American Express High Yield Savings Account pay?

-It is a high-yield account, and in early 2026 the APY has generally sat in the high-3% to 4% range.
-Rates change with the market, so APYs vary.
+It is a high-yield account, and as of July 2026 the APY has generally sat around 3.00%, with some sources reporting close to 3.10% earlier in the year.
+Interest compounds daily.
+Rates are variable, so APYs change with the market.
 Always check the current rate on the official Amex site before opening an account.